parthyadav3105/csfreshers/README.md

 ### Bug Bounty Programs
 In bug bounty programs you have to find bugs and you get paid for reporting bugs, especially those pertaining to exploits and vulnerabilities.
-Bountiful Open Source Summer [Link to BOSS](https://lab.codingblocks.com/boss)

 ### Personal note